Jael-G/Mine-Scan/README.md

 2. Fix JSON formatting.
 Currently, it lacks the brackets (`[]`) at the start and end of the file in order to be a properly formatted JSON.

-3. Add Discord webhook implementation to send found servers directly.
+3. ~~Add Discord webhook implementation to send found servers directly.~~ ✅

 # License